 Dr. H. H. Holmes, one of America’s first well-known serial killers, is hanged to death in Philadelphia, Pennsylvania.
-Although his criminal exploits were just as extensive and occurred during the same time period as Jack the Ripper, the Arch Fiend—as Holmes was known—has not endured in the public’s memory the way the Ripper has.

 In 1886, Holmes moved to Chicago to work as a pharmacist.
 A few months later, he bought the pharmacy from the owner’s widow after his death.
 She then mysteriously disappeared.
 With a new series of cons, Holmes raised enough money to build a giant, elaborate home across from the store.